Made in China: an Austrian village

 Half an hour's ride away from the gritty city of Huizhou, close to China's "world factory" of the Pearl River Delta, China's Hallstatt hopes to become a new tourist attraction.

-Disney-themed photo spots are scattered around the village's main plaza, which is modelled after Hallstatt's marketplace.
+Disney-themed photo spots are scattered around the village's main plaza, which is modeled after Hallstatt's marketplace.

 "The moment I stepped into here, I felt I was in Europe," said 22-year-old Zhu Bin, a Huizhou resident.
 "The security guards wear nice costumes.
 All the houses are built in European style."

-Taking up one million square metres (yards), cranes and construction sites spread across barren hills above the gabled houses, promising an expansion of the current town.
+Taking up one million square meters (yards), cranes and construction sites spread across barren hills above the gabled houses, promising an expansion of the current town.

 Despite the initial mixed response, local authorities in Hallstatt have since softened their stance, seeing a rare, marketing opportunity at the heart of one of the world's fastest growing tourism markets.